Skip to content

 Example 3: Buy or Lease a Car?

 Many of my friends have leased cars, but I never thought for me it was a good deal.
 I have owned used cars most of my life.
 I did buy a GM product new, which luckily, I had an extended warranty.
-Typically I have driven my cars until they were dead (or 5 months after that), or until my mechanic told me I had to get rid of it (he did refuse to fix a Honda Accord I owned that was in very bad shape).
+Typically, I have driven my cars until they were dead.
+I sometimes drove them for 5 months after that.
+My mechanic told me to get rid of cars when necessary.
+He refused to fix a Honda Accord I owned that was in very bad shape.

 My view of a car is purely functional, it is not a part of my masculinity or of my prestige, so having a new car is nice, but not an essential variable for me.

-Leasing usually means you can afford “more” car than you can afford.
-However, after 3 years you own nothing (and if you have driven it too much, or worse dinged it once or twice, you are hit with extensive punitive fees).
+Leasing usually means you can afford "more" car than you can afford.
+However, after 3 years, you own nothing.
+If you have driven it too much, you face extensive punitive fees.
+It is worse if you have dinged it once or twice.
 You can simply walk away from the lease, or you can buy your car at that point.
-However, the money you paid in the lease hasn’t gone towards the car really, you are simply delivering the current value of the car.
+However, the money you paid in the lease hasn't gone towards the car really, you are simply delivering the current value of the car.

 Is there risk here?
 If you BUY a lemon (i.e. a car that is just overrun with defects and issues), you are going to have a problem getting rid of it.
 It will cost a lot to maintain since you can walk away from it if you lease the car (typically the lease and warranty periods are about the same time frame).